 Here are a few more plugins I found that may be worth considering.

 Shortcodes Ultimate is an incredibly useful plugin to have installed.
-Among the 50+ shortcode elements it adds to WordPress is a good tab creator.
+Among the 50+ shortcode elements it adds to WordPress, is a good tab creator.
 Although it doesn’t have the customization options that other plugins, it is a simple system and is easy to use.
-In reality, there are a lot of shortcodes in this plugin that I find quite useful.

 Tabs is a fun plugin as it allows users to input images within the tabbed content.
 This system may be a bit easier for people to use as it comes with its own builder.
 In the end, all you need is a single shortcode to show the tabs in a post or page.
 You’re able to control a variety of features such as colors and alignment with just a few clicks of the mouse.